 One popular way to hunt for product ideas is to do just that: get lost in Amazon and stumble across best selling products on Amazon, then check the extension to see if there is demand, supply and innovation.

 But what if you could find product ideas by searching a huge database using specific criteria?
 What if you could automate tracking products that you are interested in?
 What if a tool would do the hard work for you and give you an updated list of product opportunities?

-Well this is what we discovered once we started getting feedback on the Chrome Extension.
+Well this is what we discovered once we started getting feedback on the Chrome extension.
 We discovered that sellers were still having trouble keeping track of all the products they were researching.

 So, another solution was needed.

-The Jungle Scout Web Application
+Jungle Scout’s Web Application Features

 - The Product Database helps you sort and dig through the millions of Amazon listings.
-That way, you don’t have to do individual searches like you would with the Chrome Extension.
+That way, you don’t have to do individual searches like you would with the Chrome extension.
 Simply set your parameters and watch it fly!